 - Your right to erasure: You can ask us to delete or remove your personal information in some circumstances such as where we no longer need it or you withdraw your consent (where applicable).
 If we’ve shared your personal information with others, we’ll let them know about the erasure where possible.
 If you ask us, where possible and lawful to do so, we’ll also tell you who we’ve shared your personal information with so that you can contact them directly.

 - Your right to restrict processing: You can ask us to ‘block’ or suppress the processing of your personal information in certain circumstances such as where you contest the accuracy of that personal information or object to us processing it.
+You will need to specify a particular reason, as required by the Data Privacy Laws, for requesting the restriction.
 It won’t stop us from storing your personal information though.
 We’ll tell you before we lift any restriction.
 If we’ve shared your personal information with others, we’ll let them know about the restriction where possible.
-If you ask us, where possible and lawful to do so, we’ll also tell you who we’ve shared your personal information with so that you can contact them directly
+If you ask us, where possible and lawful to do so, we’ll also tell you who we’ve shared your personal information with so that you can contact them directly.

 - Your right to data portability: With effect from 25 May 2018, you have the right, in certain circumstances, to obtain personal information you’ve provided us with (in a structured, commonly used and machine readable format) and to reuse it elsewhere.

 - Your right to object: You can ask us to stop processing your personal information, and we will do so, if we’re: